StreamElements/widgets/docs/WidgetStructure.md

-## CODE EDITOR
+# Widget Structure

+## Custom Code Editor

-This section describes the StreamElements Custom Code Editor.
-It is a simple text editor that allows you to write code, styling, definitions.
+The Overlay custom code editor is a simple text editor that allows you to write code, styling, definitions - the files described in this document.

 ### HTML
 You can use any HTML tags possible, you can even import external JS if you feel such need.
 For example if you want to have `$("#selector").toggle('explode');` from jQueryUI, just add